phormio/php-cli-server-router/README.txt

 INSTALLATION

-Install from Packagist or just clone the Git repository.
+Install with Composer (the package name is phormio/cli-server-router) or just clone the repository.